postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-intro_to_workspaces.md

 **Personal Workspaces**

 Personal Workspaces are only visible to you.
 If you don't have a Postman account, you can have only one personal Workspace.
-If you do have an account, you can create an unlimited number of Workspaces.
+If you do have an account, you can [create](/docs/postman/workspaces/creating_workspaces){:target="_blank"} an unlimited number of Workspaces.

 You can invite other users to your Workspace.
-When you add an element to the Workspace, invited users can automatically see the update.
+When you [add](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element to the Workspace, invited users can automatically see the update.

-You can [remove and delete](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element from a Workspace.
-When you remove an element, it is no longer visible in that particular Workspace.
+You can remove and delete an element from a Workspace.
+When you [remove](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element, it is no longer visible in that particular Workspace.
 However, you can still access that element in any other Workspace where it resides.
-When you delete an element, you completely eliminate it from Postman.
+When you [delete](/docs/postman/workspaces/using_workspaces){:target="_blank"} an element, you completely eliminate it from Postman.

 **Team Workspaces**

-When you invite users, you create a team.
+When you invite users, you [create](/docs/postman/workspaces/creating_workspaces){:target="_blank"} a team.
 The team has a default Workspace.
 Any team member can see and access elements that are shared to any team Workspace

 [![WS-mainScreen-teamMenu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-mainScreen-teamenu.png)